jclouds/legacy-jclouds/documentation/userguide/installation-guide.md

 ### Getting latest jclouds binaries

-Please correct this if you know a faster way.
   * download [lein](https://github.com/technomancy/leiningen/raw/stable/bin/lein leins) and make it executable
   * create a __project.clj__ file with the below contents
 {% highlight clojure %}